yogat3ch/writing/Dynamic Direct Democracy.md

 Within the legislation proposal section of the app, a disclaimer regarding the usage of this feature is prominently displayed to ensure transparency and accountability and must be signed before being granted post, or amend privileges.
 The Proposing Legislation Disclaimer asserts that individuals who propose legislation, as well as those who amend legislation, assume responsibility for implementing or facilitating the implementation of the proposed legislation, provided that the legislation is adequately funded in the Ratify and Enactment phases and provided that the proposers and amenders are able to coordinate or contract to successfully enact the legislation.
 This step ensures that proposers are aware of the implications of their proposals and are committed to seeing them through to implementation.
 This disclaimer serves as a critical component of the legislative process, emphasizing the importance of responsibility and accountability in shaping the laws of the community.

+##### Flesch-kincaid Threshold
+In the text input interface used to write and amend legislation there will be a number of support widgets to assist with the drafting process.
+These supporting widgets are as follows:
+1. A word count
+2. An estimated reading time
+3. A Flesch-kincaid score
+4. An AI auto-suggestion thesaurus

+###### Word Count and Estimated Reading Time
+A word count and estimated reading time will be provided such that the drafter can be be consistently aware of the amount of time it will take a reader to completely read and comprehend the legislation.
+Longer and more complex legislation may prevent readers from becoming prospective voters if they're unable to allocate the time necessary to understand the legislation sufficiently to pass [the Comprehension Quiz](#The Comprehension Quiz).
+Keep in mind that each vote must reach a statistical quorum set specific to the **governance tier** and proportional to the participants at that level.

+###### A Flesch-kindcaid score & AI Auto suggestion thesaurus
+The Flesch-kincaid score will be provided for the drafter to consider the reading level at which a prospective voter must be to understand the legislation.
+The threshold score is set at each **governance tier** by a **vote**.
+The AI auto-suggestion thesaurus can be used manually throughout the drafting process and will be tuned to provide output at or below the Flesch-kincaid threshold for that **governance tier**.
+When a sentence pushes the document over the threshold for that tier, the AI will automatically prompt with a simplified sentence that communicates the same concept.

 #### Refinement